Securely Wipe Hard Drive from BIOS and Reinstall Windows

 Please note that the wiping process will erase all your data and it cannot be recovered.
 It’s suggested to backup files in advance.

 Step 1.
-Connect the bootable USB or CD/DVD and set boot priority for it in the BIOS.
+Connect the bootable USB or CD/DVD and set the boot priority for it in the BIOS.

 Step 2.
 In the wiping type window, choose Wipe selected partitions & unallocated space on the disk, or Wipe disk.
 Then, click Next.